agiwave/Mamba/README.md

 # Mamba

 A simple mamba demo with minimized code.
-This repo is just for learning and backup.
-The code was tested on CPU only for now.
+(Note: The code was tested on CPU only for now.)

 The major diff to mamba-minimal is: